 During the reintroduction phase, you learned which FODMAP categories are triggers for you and identified foods to enjoy liberally and to avoid.
-This learning process, however, is not over.
-You will continue to learn more about the foods, and combinations of foods, that may trigger your symptoms.
+In this final step, you get to bring back into your diet the foods – or portions of certain foods – that didn’t trigger your symptoms.
+Your learning process, however, is not over.
+You will continue to learn more about the foods, and combinations of foods, that work best for you.

 3 Reasons Why It Is Important to Expand Your Diet